Graph-Theoretic Characterization of Noise Capacity of Conditional Disclosure of Secrets: Problem Statement

-Next, to streamline future references, we generalize two key properties of feasible linear schemes.
+Next, to streamline future references we abstract two necessary structural properties of any feasible linear scheme.
+We emphasize that the Message Alignment property (\ref{eq:message}) is exactly equivalent to the security condition (\ref{eq:sec}), while the Noise Alignment property (\ref{eq:noise}) is necessary for the correctness condition (\ref{eq:dec}) but not sufficient without further constraints on the secret-space matrices.
 Comprehensive proofs are provided in Lemma 6 and Lemma 7 of \cite{Li_Sun_CDS}, with detailed explanations in Section II.B of \cite{Li_Sun_linearCDS}.

-\begin{lemma} For any linear scheme as defined above and any edge $\{v,u\}$, the following properties hold:
+\begin{lemma} \tit{For any linear scheme as defined above and any edge $\{v,u\}$, the following properties hold:}

 \end{lemma}